truongsonghiep/journey-to-the-west/chapter_001.md

 Patriarch laughed and said, “Though your features are not the most attractive, you do resemble a pignolia-eating monkey (husun).
 This gives me the idea of taking a surname for you from your appearance.
 I intended to call you by the name Hu.
-If I drop the animal radical from this word, what‟s left is a compound made up of the two characters, gu and yue.
+If I drop the animal radical from this word, what's left is a compound made up of the two characters, gu and yue.
 Gu means aged and yue means female, but an aged female cannot reproduce.
 Therefore, it is better to give you the surname of Sun.
 If I drop the animal radical